Can Collagen Help the Pelvic Floor and Diastasis?Oct 28, 2022

 Which Collagen Supplement Is Best?

 There are so many collagen supplements on the market which can make it hard to know which form is best.
 I have tried a lot and never really noticed much and was always researching new ones because I wanted the best.
 Then I heard about Verisol® and the associated research (some listed above) and set out to find a product with it because it makes sense to use the one backed by research.
-The ones I found and now use are Beauty Focus Collagen+ by NuSkin (liquid form) and Totally Derma (powder form).
-I am also currently trying the ones from Sparkle (see below).
+The ones I found and now use are Totally Derma (powder form) the ones from Sparkle (see below).

 For those interested in trying the Totally Derma Collagen